ibm-cloud-docs/subnets/manage-global-ip.md

 * Global IPs do not work for local load balancers.
 * Global IPs are distributed from a unique subnet; existing customer IPs cannot be converted or used as global IPs.
 * By itself, global IPs are not an automatic failover solution because they lack health checks.
 However, a global IP address can be used as a component for a failover environment, if you want to circumvent DNS propagation.

+### Resource limit
+{:#global-ip-resource-limit}

+An account can have only five global IP addresses per IP version.
+For instance, five IPv4 global IP addresses, and five IPv6 global IP addresses.